-Following my intuition is a gentle way of moving my life forward, and very much in tune with my own rhythm and the pace of my life.
-It has made me feel more connected to life, and held by something greater than myself – something that knows more than me about what I’m here to do, and will help me unfold and blossom in that, if I just let it.
+Following my intuition is a gentle way of moving my life forward, very much in tune with my own rhythms and the pace of my life.
+It has made me feel more connected to life, more held by something greater than myself – something that knows more than me about what I’m here to do, and will help me unfold and blossom in that, if I just let it.

-I’m more in tune with myself these days – better able to say YES or NO to what comes my way.
+I’m more in tune with myself these days, too: better able to say YES or NO to what comes my way.
 I base my responses on what I can now feel is right or wrong for me, or on how much energy I have available to give at any moment.
-I guess I’ve become less of a people pleaser through that.
+I guess I’ve become less of a people pleaser through that!
 I say NO more often than before – hopefully gently and for the right reasons. 😊

-My intuitive living is not perfect, and it never might be.
-But as I practice, it works better and better for me.
-And when I lose my connection to my gut feeling, I’ll work to re-establish it, quickly!
+My intuitive living is not perfect.
+It never might be.
+I’m not always sure what I actually feel about things, and intuitive impulses I receive can feel vague or confusing at times.
+But as I keep practicing, with consciousness, and reflecting on how I felt, what I then did or didn’t do, and what then happened, it’s working better and better for me.
+It’s a learning process… and when I lose my connection to my gut feeling, I’ll work to re-establish it, quickly!

 How you can start trusting your intuition, too

-Below are five things I did which helped me – I hope they’ll help you too!
+Below are seven principles I found helpful which I still practice – I hope they’ll help you too!

 In order to listen to your intuition, you need to be able hear its ‘voice’.
 This is difficult when life is frantic, with a million things vying for your attention, and stress, high emotions and chaotic thoughts reigning within us.
-Therefore, anything you can do to calm down your life and yourself, and relax, will help you notice what your gut feeling is telling you.
+Therefore, anything you can do to calm down your life and yourself, to relax and get still inside and out, will help you notice what your gut feeling is telling you.

-Can you stop a few of those too many things you’re doing?
+Can you stop even just a few of those too many things you’re doing?
 Resolve or remove yourself from conflicts?
 Take your life more slowly?
 Can you actively make time to rest?
 Process or release difficult emotions?
-Calm down your racing mind?
+Calm down and still your racing mind?

 Pick something that feels right for you, do it regularly, and see what happens!